-Top 5 payment gateway providers & services in 2024
+Compare the top 5 payment gateway providers & services in Singapore (2024)

-Top 5 payment gateway providers & services in 2024
+- •Compare the top 5 payment gateway providers in Singapore

-eCommerce is thriving in Singapore, with 58.4% of residents making online purchases and an estimated 4.95 million online shoppers by 2029.
+eCommerce is thriving in Singapore, with 58.4% of residents making online purchases1 and an estimated 4.95 million online shoppers by 20292.
 When you sell beyond Singapore’s borders, you reach an even bigger pool of consumers.
-There are an estimated 4.11 billion online shoppers worldwide, and our 2024 Cross-Border eCommerce Report shows that when shopping with international merchants, 77% of survey consumers would likely abandon their cart if their preferred payment method is not available.
+There are an estimated 4.11 billion online shoppers worldwide3, and our 2024 Cross-Border eCommerce Report shows that when shopping with international merchants, 77% of survey consumers would likely abandon their cart if their preferred payment method is not available.
 Using the right payment gateway is critical to penetrating global eCommerce markets.
 Southeast Asia alone has a diverse range of local payment options, and accepting payments from each market’s preferred e-wallet is essential to driving sales.

 In this article, we’ll compare some of the best payment gateway providers in Singapore and how to choose the right one for you.
 We’ll also share how Airwallex’s Payment Gateway can help eCommerce brands grow beyond Singapore through like-for-like settlement and support for 160+ payment methods.